Purchases through our links may earn us a commission.

 Also, we’ve only included 280mm and 360mm AIO coolers since they provide the best cooling performance.
 And we reckon most of you plan on overclocking their 9900K.
 Today, we have the best overall cooler, the best RGB cooler, as well as two picks for the best bang for the buck and the best silent AIO cooler for the 9900K.
 Enjoy.

-Best Overall AIO Cooler for i9-9900K
+Arctic Liquid Freezer II: Best overall AIO cooler for i9-9900K

-In fact, when it comes to the overall performance this cooler is trumped only by our RGB choice, which you can find down below.
+In fact, when it comes to the overall performance, this cooler is trumped only by our RGB choice, which you can find down below.
 If you want a no-frills AIO cooler that doesn’t include flashy RGB effects or slick design but that offers excellent performance, this is the one to get.

-Best RGB AIO Cooler for i9-9900K
+EK Water Blocks EK-AIO 360 D-RGB: Best RGB AIO cooler for i9-9900K

 Its performance is the best in class.
 This cooler is one of the best 360mm choices out there at the moment.
 And on top of it all, it also offers excellent RGB effects.
 You have three RGB fans combined with the CPU cover that also hosts a plethora of RGB LEDs.
 Combined, they offer pretty good RGB effects that look really nice.

-Best Silent AIO Cooler for i9-9900K
+Corsair H150i PRO RGB: Best silent AIO cooler for i9-9900K

 But the noise levels of this cooler are excellent.
 If you want complete silence and are fine with your 9900K working at bit higher temps compared to using other 360mm coolers from this list, this is an excellent choice.

-The Corsair Hydro Series H150i PRO RGB provides low noise and it comes with a nice set of RGB effects found on the CPU lid.
-Replace fans and you can have a complete RGB AIO setup that’s also virtually inaudible.
+The Corsair H150i PRO RGB provides low noise, and it comes with a nice set of RGB effects found on the CPU lid.
+Replace the preinstalled fans, and you’ve got a complete RGB AIO setup that’s also virtually inaudible.